nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 *Figure 6: Comprehensive performance dashboard for Court Easy AI showing key metrics*

 Most significantly, Court Easy AI consistently surpasses the 45% passing threshold for the AIBE exams (41.4 questions in AIBE-18 and 41.85 questions in AIBE-19) by substantial margins, correctly answering 80 and 68 questions respectively and demonstrating professional-level competency in Indian law that could revolutionize legal assistance technologies.
-The detailed error analysis reveals patterns consistent with a model specifically optimized for Indian legal practice—strong performance in areas well-covered by Indian case law (criminal, constitutional) with relatively fewer errors in highly technical or very recent legal provisions.
+The detailed error analysis reveals patterns consistent with a Court Easy AI specifically optimized for Indian legal practice—strong performance in areas well-covered by Indian case law (criminal, constitutional) with relatively fewer errors in highly technical or very recent legal provisions.

 For legal professionals, educators, and students seeking AI assistance with Indian law, Court Easy AI demonstrates clear advantages.
-Its specialized training enables precise, contextually appropriate, and reliable legal analysis within the Indian legal framework.
-As AI continues to transform legal practice and education in India, models with domain-specific fine-tuning like Court Easy AI represent the gold standard for accurate and contextually appropriate legal AI assistance.
+Its specialized training with Nugen's Domain Aligned AI technology enables precise, contextually appropriate, and reliable legal analysis within the Indian legal framework.
+As AI continues to transform legal practice and education in India, Nugen's technology represents a foundational approach for creating accurate and contextually appropriate legal solutions.
+This technology can empower legal-tech organizations and technology-forward law firms to build reliable AI applications tailored to their specific organizational needs.

-Visit [www.courteasy.ai](https://courteasy.ai) today to sign up and immediately access Court Easy AI.
-For personalized guidance on integrating CourtEasy AI into your specific legal workflow, contact sales@courteasy.ai.
+Visit [www.courteasy.ai](https://courteasy.ai) today to sign up and immediately access Court Easy AI. organizations interested in leveraging Nugen's Domain Aligned AI technology for their specific legal applications, or for personalized guidance on integrating Court Easy AI into your legal workflow, contact sales@courteasy.ai.

 # Resources